The polysemy of the words that children learn over time: Discussion

 Our finding is also unexpected when considered in the light of principles of language acquisition and facts from quantitative linguistics: the general bias for high frequency \parencite{Harris2011a} and {Zipf's law of meaning distribution, i.e. a positive correlation between frequency and polysemy that concerns both adult and child language \parencite{Hernandez2016a}.
 The polysemy effect cannot be explained by a frequency bias in a straightforward fashion since it would imply that children use more polysemous words first, which would contradict our findings presented here.
 However, our findings could be predicted by the law of meaning distribution and the bias for low frequency that is found across all words but not within specific lexical categories \parencite{JCL:1917448}.

-A critical observation is that the polysemy effect weakens dramatically (but does not disappear completely) when controlling for syntactic category (see Figure \ref{fig:eng_edat_sinsets_other_50} and \ref{fig:eng_edat_sinsets_semcor_other_50}).
-Therefore, we investigated the role that specific categories could have in the polysemy effect.
-When not focusing on a specific category, the effect could be explained through a combination of three facts:
+A critical observation is that the polysemy effect weakens dramatically (but does not disappear completely) when controlling for syntactic category (see Figures \ref{fig:eng_edat_sinsets_other_50} and \ref{fig:eng_edat_sinsets_semcor_other_50}).
+Therefore, we investigated the role that specific syntactic categories could have in the polysemy effect.
+When not focusing on a specific syntactic category, the effect could be explained through a combination of three facts:

 \begin{APAitemize} \item Children decrease their proportion of nouns while they increase the proportion of verbs over time (recall Figure \ref{fig:eng_edat_category} and also \textcite{Saxton10childlanguage}).